ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-00_What-Who-And-Why/01-What-Are-We-Learning-Exactly.md

-# Exactly What are We Learning Here?
+# What are We Learning, Exactly?

 The short answer:  the tech stack used by Code for BTV to build no-fuss mobile apps fast.